 When a dementia care map is created, five main phases are considered:

-A carer gathers background information of a person with dementia, including their medical history, current abilities and preferences, to make sure they understand the individual they’re working with.
+A carer gathers background information about a person with dementia, including their medical history, current abilities and preferences, to ensure they understand the individual they’re working with.
 They’ll make practical arrangements to help them observe and plan in a supportive, person-centred environment.

 2. Observation